hungnt1/core/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.
-# Cài đặt alase và asound conf
+# Cài đặt alasa và asound conf

  B1 : sudo nano /etc/asound.conf